p-o-f/video-sync/README.md

-# video-sync
+# YTShare - Web Extension
-A cross platform web extension for sharing YT videos between friends
+A cross-browser web extension for sharing YT videos between friends

 Technologies to be used:
 Tailwind CSS + Alpine.js + Firebase/Firestore